Hyflux investors told to wait until February for detailed restructuring plan

 "But there is no conclusion.
 We still have to wait and see what they will propose in February."

-During the question and answer segments, investors took the opportunity to press the panel – which included Hyflux founder-CEO Olivia Lum, as well as the company's legal and financial advisers from Ernst & Young Solutions and WongPartnership – for more answers.
+During the question and answer segments, investors took the opportunity to press the panel – which included Hyflux founder-CEO Olivia Lum, as well as the company's legal and financial advisers from Ernst & Young Solutions and WongPartnership – for more answers on how much of their investments can be recovered.

 Mr Martin Lee, who attended the evening session for perpetual securities and preference shareholders, said Hyflux could have taken the opportunity to share some information about its restructuring plan and gather feedback from investors present.